itsasimiqbal/DeNeRD/README.md

 #### 3. Make a sample training file by running the following script at the location where /dataset folder is located:
 ```
-create_training_generic.m in the folder
+create_training_generic.m
 ```
-This will create your first training file.
-This training file will be called training.mat and will be saved in the current folder.
+This will create your first training file (training.mat) and will be saved in the current folder.

 #### 4. Run the following script where your dataset folder is located to start drawing your bounding boxes.
 Remove the additional bounding box